 Injection of advertising banners within website pages you visit.

-Website text is randomly turned into hyperlinks, which are links to another location, document or file that are typically activated by clicking on a word or image that is highlighted on the computer screen.
+Website text is randomly turned into hyperlinks. hyperlinks are links to another location, document or file that are typically activated by clicking on a word or image that is highlighted on the computer screen.